v-kents/CommunityDocs-es-es/README.md

 ##Repository organization
 ###\MSDN
-- Hosts the articles for MSND by topic
+- Hosts the articles for MSDN by topic
 - Each folder contains an "img" folder for storing article media